buddhic-ai/glass/docs/APP_STRUCTURE.md

 This app is an Electron desktop application with two UI layers:

 - `src/`: Electron main process and the lightweight, always-on desktop UIs (header, listen, ask, compact settings) rendered via simple HTML/Lit.
 - `pickleglass_web/`: A Next.js web app that powers larger flows such as Settings, Personalize, and Activity.
 It can run via a dev server in development or be statically exported and served locally by Electron in production.
+(Brand: Revnautix)

 Electron coordinates both layers, exposes OS capabilities, manages windows, and bridges app logic to the renderers.